-FRAP – one of those cool-sounding techniques that you hear people say along with FLIP, FLAP, FRET and FLIM and have always wanted to try or maybe you just want to know what it is.
-Here’s a little background…
+Not to be confused with a frappe (the refreshing cold coffee beverage), FRAP is one of those cool-sounding techniques that you hear people say along with FLIP, FLAP, FRET, and FLIM.
+If you’ve always wanted to give it a go or maybe you just want to know what it is, read on!

 All of these four-letter words involve fluorescent microscopy techniques that take advantage of a process where fluorophores are excited and emit fluorescent light, are damaged during repetitive excitation, or undergo non-radiative decay prior to light emission.
 Here, we will focus on FRAP or ‘Fluorescence Recovery After Photobleaching’.

 It’s older than you think

 FRAP was developed in the 1970s to study the movement of proteins in living cells by measuring the rate of fluorescence recovery at a previously bleached site.
 It was originally used to measure diffusion in cell membranes using organic dyes such as fluorescein.
 But after the advancement of fluorescent protein technology and confocal microscopy, it became popular for studying protein mobility inside the cell.